 - Fajitas & Refried Beans (Onions, Peppers, & Garlic, Chicken, Cheese, Salsa & Hot Sauce)

-- Vegetarian Chili & Quinoa topped with cheese
+- Vegetarian Chili & Quinoa

-- Mango Curry with Couscous & Lentils
+- Mango Curry with Rice & Lentils

 - Quinoa Stirfry (Onions, Corn, Cheese, Chicken, and Spices)

 Lunch is always a make-your-own affair during an extended mid-day break.
-You'll have the predictable Peanut Butter & Jelly available in addition to many other sandwich toppings, so you'll never get tired.
+You'll have the predictable Peanut Butter & Jelly available, in addition to many other sandwich toppings, so you'll never get tired.
 Lunch staples also include chicken, salmon, cheese and hummus, with plenty of BBQ sauce, salsa, hot sauce, and spices.
 For dessert, you can opt for a nutella and dried fruit (apples & apricots) sandwich or some trail mix.

 Breakfast & Snacks